fediltf/YOLOv8xSort_VehicleCounting/README.md

 - **Accurate Vehicle Detection:** Utilizes YOLOv8 for precise vehicle detection.
 - **Real-time Tracking:** Employs Sort for tracking vehicles as they move through the environment.
 - **Deep Learning Integration:** Incorporates deep learning techniques for improved detection and counting accuracy.
+- **Google Colab Ready:** Code is optimized for easy execution in Google Colab.

 ## Tech Stack